-IX.
-PRELIMINARY ASSESSMENT
+X. PRELIMINARY ASSESSMENT

-After receiving a report under "Reporting Title IX Sexual Harassment," the Title IX Coordinator will conduct a preliminary assessment to determine:
+After receiving a report under "Reporting Title IX Sexual Harassment" (p.
+8), the Title IX Coordinator will conduct a preliminary assessment to determine whether the conduct, as reported, falls or could fall within the scope of this Policy.

-- Whether the conduct, as reported, falls or could fall within the scope of this Policy (see "Scope"); and - Whether the conduct, as reported, constitutes or could constitute Title IX Sexual Harassment.
+If the Title IX Coordinator determines that the conduct reported could not fall within the scope of this Policy, and/or could not constitute Title IX Sexual Harassment, even if investigated, the Title IX Coordinator will close the matter under this Policy and may notify the Complainant if doing so is consistent with the Family Educational Rights and Privacy Act (FERPA).
+The Title IX Coordinator may refer the report to other University offices, as appropriate, including for potential assessment under the Non-Title IX Sexual Misconduct Policy or the Student Code of

-If the Title IX Coordinator determines that the conduct reported could not fall within the scope of this Policy, and/or could not constitute Title IX Sexual Harassment, even if investigated, the Title Coordinator will close the matter under this Policy and may notify the reporting party if doing so is consistent with the Family Educational Rights and Privacy Act ("FERPA").
-The Title IX Coordinator may refer the report to other University offices, as appropriate, including for potential assessment under the under the Student Code of Conduct in the case of students and other University policies and standards, as applicable, for other persons.
+Conduct in the case of students and other University policies and standards, as applicable, for other persons.

-If the Title IX Coordinator determines that the conduct reported could fall within the scope of this Policy, and/or could constitute Title IX Sexual Harassment, if investigated, the Title IX Coordinator will proceed to contact the Complainant (see "Contacting the Complainant").
+If the Title IX Coordinator determines that the conduct reported could fall within the scope of this Policy, and/or could constitute Title IX Sexual Harassment, if investigated, the Title IX Coordinator will proceed to contact the Complainant.